abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Signoff/LCD Block Subsystem.md

 </p>

 <h4 align="center"> Challenges: </h4>
 This section will be coded to interact with the other Subsystem like the input bread board subsystem, the Logic Gates Subsystem, the Vehicle Lights and others.
 These challenges will create an aspect of the guided learning experience to the user.
 It shall introduce a problem or challenge to the user, provide hints, and after the user successfully completes the challenge it shall provide a check mark and explain the concept learned by the user.
-For example, let's concider a challenge such as “Have you tried driving the car in reverse?”.
+For example, let's consider a challenge such as “Have you tried driving the car in reverse?”.
 After the user clicks on this challenge, they would be refered to Logic Gates Subsystem, would be provided 3 hints about different logic gates like AND, OR, and NOT.
 After the user successfully changes the dirrection of the wheels, they would receive a check mark and be provided with an explaination of the concept learned using logic gates.

 <p align="center">
   <img src="https://github.com/abdoulm366/TTU-Capstone--Electrical-Class-Kit/assets/125443044/8245bbfa-30cd-4bad-ba81-8be7aa4a7350" height="300" />  <img src="https://github.com/abdoulm366/TTU-Capstone--Electrical-Class-Kit/assets/125443044/716e4cc0-d68b-436b-8648-b1d8196a5772" height="300" />  <img src="https://github.com/abdoulm366/TTU-Capstone--Electrical-Class-Kit/assets/125443044/48ffc31f-f1dd-4918-9817-9d066de188aa" height="300" />